d12frosted/elpa-mirror/gnu/jinx-readme.txt

   • [jit-spell]: Jinx UI borrows ideas from Augusto Stoffel's Jit-spell.
-Jit-spell uses the less efficient Ispell process communication instead Jinx's calling native API.
-Since Jit-spell highlights misspellings in the entire buffer and does not confine to just the visible text, Jit-spell affected load and latency negatively in my tests ([issue on Github]).
+Jit-spell uses the less efficient Ispell process communication instead of Jinx's calling a native API.
+Since Jit-spell does not restrict spell checking to the visible text only, it may enqueue the entire buffer too eagerly for checking.
+This happens when scrolling around or when stealth font locking is enabled.
+For this reason, Jit-spell affected load and latency in my tests ([issue on Github]).

   • [spell-fu]: The idea to check words just in the visible text came from Campbell Barton's spell-fu package.
 Spell-fu is fast but incurs